Resources and Information

 How to be part of the world of work

-Our latest resource is a new section of the I’m Thinking Ahead guide: ‘How to be part of the world of work’.
+One of our latest resources is a new section of the I’m Thinking Ahead guide: ‘How to be part of the world of work’.
+There is more information about the guide on the ‘Young people’ and the ‘Adult life’ pages.

 Thinking Ahead: a planning guide for families